motifmarkets/motif-core/etc/motif-core.api.md

     getValue(record: Scan): RenderValue;
 }

+// Warning: (ae-missing-release-tag) "TargetsScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class TargetsScansGridField extends ScansGridField {
+    constructor();
+    // (undocumented)
+    static readonly fieldStateDefinition: ScansGridField.FieldStateDefinition;
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

 // Warning: (ae-missing-release-tag) "TargetTypeIdScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)